derselbst/ANMP/README.md

 ANMP aims to be a versatile but lightweight audio player, just as the other hundred thousands out there.

-What ANMP does NOT support / do:
+What ANMP does NOT:
-* crawling through your music library, building a huge useless database for all artists, albums, genres, titles, etc., just because the user wants to have a nice overview over what is on his HDD (SSD); the filesystem is our database!
+* crawl through your music library, building a huge useless database for all artists, albums, genres, titles, etc., just because the user wants to have a nice overview over what is on his HDD (SSD); the filesystem is our database!
-* messing around with any audio files, i.e. no changing of ID3 tags, no writing of ReplayGain or whatever; additional info will always be written to separate files
+* mess around with any audio files, i.e. no changing of ID3 tags, no writing of ReplayGain or whatever; additional info will always be written to separate files and ONLY then, when the user explicitly says so (e.g. by executing anmp-normalize)
+* provide a multilingual GUI; everything is done in English!

 #### Main Features